 Her story is well known to aviation enthusiasts in Canada, and her contributions to technology and society are celebrated as well.
 Throughout her life, she won numerous awards in many fields, including engineering, aviation, and her work with the feminist movement.

 Ellen Ochoa (1958 – )

-Ellen Ochoa is still currently making engineering history; however, her achievements are widespread and outstanding.
+Ellen Ochoa is still currently making engineering history, and her achievements are widespread and outstanding.
 Born in 1987, she achieved both her Master of Science and a doctorate degree in Electrical Engineering from Stanford University.
-She was selected by NASA in 1990, and the next year became the first Hispanic female astronaut.
+She was selected by NASA in 1990 and the next year became the first Hispanic female astronaut.
 On her first venture into space, she was the mission specialist and flight engineer, where she worked on projects including software and hardware development and robotics development, testing, and training.

-All these incredible women worked and are working to overcome gender biases in their chosen field and we’re proud to elevate the work that they have done.
-Switch Engineering volunteers with non-profits like DiscoverE and the Leduc Boys and Girls Clubs to facilitate STEM education in children and ensuring in the ways that we can, excite and inspire children about STEM fields.
+All these incredible women worked and are working to overcome gender biases in their chosen field, and we are proud to elevate the work that they have done.
+Switch Engineering volunteers with non-profits like DiscoverE and the Leduc Boys and Girls Clubs to facilitate STEM education in children and ensuring in the ways that we can excite and inspire children about STEM fields.